jitsi/jiwer/README.md

 #### SubstituteWords

 `jiwer.SubstituteWords(dictionary: Mapping[str, str])` can be used to replace a word into another word.
 Note that the whole word is matched.
-If a word you're attempting to substitute is a substring of another it will not be affected.
+If the word you're attempting to substitute is a substring of another it will not be affected.
 For example, if you're substituting `foo` into `bar`, the word `foobar` will NOT be substituted into `barbar`.

 Example: